The Route Napoléon is a next-level road trip.

 You see, Napoleon was escaping exile from the little island off the coast of Tuscany that he’d been banished to following his capture and the basically disastrous collapse of the would-be French empire.

 Sooo in commemoration of his ballsy antics, the Route Napoleon as we know it today was opened up in 1932 and has been making road trippers’ dreams come true ever since.
 Ahhh, I just loves me a happy ending.
 For us, that is.
-Not so much for our guy Napoleon.
+Not so much for Napoleon.

 Route Napoleon – South of France road trip itinerary